-Heating resin and vibrating the mold is another method of choice for casting clears (or any thermoset resin).
+Heating resin and vibrating the mold is another method of choice for casting clear or any thermoset resin.
 This procedure helps relieve surface tension and allows air bubbles to more easily escape while filling the mold.
-Ultimately, heating/vibrating can yield better results, but it is not a failsafe.
+Ultimately, the combination of heat and vibration can yield better results, but it is not a failsafe.

 Regardless of the process, cast and mold material must be compatible for water-clear casts.
 For instance, some mold materials and release agents are not compatible with aliphatic urethanes(clears).

-Ultimately, success when casting crystal clear resins is best achieved when process (this includes the equipment) and materials come together to provide the best outcome.
+Ultimately, success when casting crystal clear resins is best achieved when the process (pressurizing, vibrating, etc.) and materials come together to provide the best outcome.

 Ultraclear™ is Hapco’s series of water clear casting resins.
 They are a 1:1 ratio by weight and volume and very low viscosity to make mixing and pouring easy.
 They are also 100% mercury free unlike most clear resins on the market.